elementary-Inc/blog/_posts/2019-02-16-accessibility-features-are-just-features.md

 For some time now, Daniel and I have been talking about how accessibility features really ought to just be standard features of the desktop.
 Much like [curb cuts](https://99percentinvisible.org/episode/curb-cuts/)—the slopes on sidewalks designed to make traversal with a wheelchair possible—many “accessibility” features can be used to improve the experiences of everyone, regardless of any specific ability or impairment.
 In addition, the ubiquitous nature of these features can greatly destigmatize their use.

-## Input & Ouput
+## Examples from Other Platforms

-While some may decry them as not "real" OSes, mobile OSes have been incredibly successful in integrating accessibility features into the daily lives of millions and potentially billions of users.
+Mobile OSes have been incredibly successful in integrating accessibility features into the daily lives of millions and potentially billions of users.
 Features that have been subpar without extremely specialized tools on the desktop have become common place.

 ### On-Screen Keyboard